Rochester Community Schools (Michigan): Budget crisis

 Like nearby school districts such as Avondale, RCS faced a budget crisis in the early 1980s.
 The district projected a $1.9 million deficit for the 1983-84 school year ($6.1 million in 2024 dollars).
 The crisis, as well as changing housing patterns, led to the closure of two historic elementary schools in June 1983, Woodward (1926) and Hamlin (1929).
 Woodward Elementary, at 312 Woodward Ave in Rochester, housed the Older Person's Commission until being demolished in 2003.
 Hamlin Elementary reopened in 1984 and has since been renovated.

 Controversy

 In 2022, a civil rights lawsuit was filed against then-Superintendent Robert Shaner and the school district accusing him of spying on parents through social media and challenging their right to free speech.
-The school district settled after it was revealed that Shaner and the district had indeed spied on citizens.
+The district reached a settlement that stipulated all parties keep settlement terms confidential, and no admission of liability.
 Shaner resigned from the district in 2023.
+Later, Shaner sued the district for improperly firing him in August 2023 and was awarded a judgement of $732,631 for damages in 2025.

 Board of Education

-As of January 2025, the Board of Education consists of Michelle Bueltel, Barbara Anness, Julie Alspach, Jessica Gupta, Carol Beth Litkouhi, Jayson Blake, and Shelley Lauzon.
+As of March 2026, the Board of Education consists of Michelle Bueltel (Secretary), Barbara Anness (Trustee), Julie Alspach (Treasurer), Carol Beth Litkouhi (Trustee, Censured), Jayson Blake (President, Acting), and Shelley Lauzon (Trustee), with a spot open for a potential candidate.